jonaslu/sider/README.md

 `npm install -g @jonaslu/sider`

 If there are any breaking changes a migration will be supplied during the upgrade process.

 You can (but are not advised) to opt out of the migration during upgrade.
 If you do then there's will be a way of migrating manually here: [migrations](https://github.com/jonaslu/sider/wiki/Migrations).

+If you are upgrading, also read the [changelog](https://github.com/jonaslu/sider/wiki/Changelog).

 ## Installing tab-completion
 Type `sider install-completion` and tab-tab away to your hearts content.